-Riaz has been lecturing at UCL on a part-time basis since October 2005.
-He has full lead of graduate and undergraduate level modules in Mathematical and Computational Finance for the departments of Mathematics, Computer Science and more recently the School of Management - accessed by six different MSc programmes and the BSc.
+Riaz has been lecturing at UCL since October 2005.
+He has full lead of graduate level modules in Mathematical and Computational Finance for the departments of Mathematics, Computer Science and more recently the School of Management - accessed by six different MSc programmes and the MSci.
 Mathematics degree.
-His full-time work is in the city, at Fitch Learning; which is the training arm of The Fitch Group.
+His full-time work is in the city, at The Fitch Group.
 Prior to this he was in the Mathematical Finance Group at the Mathematical Institute (University of Oxford).

 Riaz teaches Mathematical Finance; C++ and Python programming for financial engineering applications.
 He has been training in the financial markets since 2003, in London, New York and the Far East.
 The range of audiences he has taught include front office professionals and new graduate hires at investment banks.
 In addition he has delivered quantitative finance continuous professional development workshops for CFA charter holders in London and New York.